viniciusfjacinto/machine-learning-fiec/README.md

 This repository contains an Airflow DAG (Directed Acyclic Graph) for a model pipeline.
 The pipeline includes tasks for data extraction, transformation, training, prediction, and evaluation of Industry orders.

+You can find the original development script in [modelo.ipynb](https://github.com/viniciusfjacinto/machine-learning-fiec/blob/main/modelo.ipynb) and the Airflow DAG in [ml_dag.py](https://github.com/viniciusfjacinto/machine-learning-fiec/blob/main/dags/ml_dag.py)

+The file [dados.csv](https://github.com/viniciusfjacinto/machine-learning-fiec/blob/main/dados.csv) contains the data used in this project.

 ## Table of Contents

 - [Introduction](#introduction)